The Tempest: Music

 The Tempest has more music than any other Shakespeare play, and has proved more popular as a subject for composers than most of Shakespeare's plays.
 Scholar Julie Sanders ascribes this to the "perceived 'musicality' or lyricism" of the play.

 Two settings of songs from The Tempest which may have been used in performances during Shakespeare's lifetime have survived.
 These are "Full Fathom Five" and "Where The Bee Sucks There Suck I" in the 1659 publication Cheerful Ayres or Ballads, in which they are attributed to Robert Johnson, who regularly composed for the King's Men.
 It has been common throughout the history of the play for the producers to commission contemporary settings of these two songs, and also of "Come Unto These Yellow Sands".

-The Tempest has also influenced songs written in the folk and hippie traditions: for example, versions of "Full Fathom Five" were recorded by Marianne Faithfull for Come My Way in 1965 and by Pete Seeger for Dangerous Songs!? in 1966.
-Michael Nyman's Ariel Songs are taken from his score for the film Prospero's Books.

-Ludwig van Beethoven's 1802 Piano Sonata No. 17 in D minor, Op.
-31, No. 2, was given the subtitle "The Tempest" some time after Beethoven's death because, when asked about the meaning of the sonata, Beethoven was alleged to have said "Read The Tempest".
-But this story comes from his associate Anton Schindler, who is often not trustworthy.

-Incidental music

 Among those who wrote incidental music to The Tempest are: